Stuyk/altv-markdown-docs/vehicle/getPartDamageLevel.md

 ---
 title: 'vehicle.getPartDamageLevel'
-description: 'Used to get number of bullet holes on a vehicle part.'
+description: 'Used to get get the current damage level of a part.'
 prefix: '[Server]'
 ---

 # getPartDamageLevel

-Used to `get` number of bullet holes on a vehicle part.
+Used to `get` get the current damage level of a part.

 **Parts**